- Search The Registry

 *On this date in 1934 the first issue of The Minnesota Spokesman Recorder was sold to the public.

-For over 70 years, through four American wars, segregation, the civil rights movement, the assault on affirmative action, the growing support for reparations the Minnesota Spokesman remains a viable weekly journal.
+For over 70 years, through four American wars, Jim Crow segregation, the American Civil Rights movement, the assault on affirmative action, the growing support for Reparations the Minnesota Spokesman remains a viable weekly journal.
 The newspaper blends community news with global impact.
 The spokesman often showcases how Black Minnesota and the world influence one another.

-Politics, education, sports, business, the arts, and the continuing challenge of African American’s remain a cornerstone of its content.
+Politics, education, sports, business, the arts, and the continuing challenge of African America remain a cornerstone of its content.
 The current Publisher is Tracy Williams.